ethereum-optimism/community-hub/src/docs/useful-tools/explorers.md

    ./build/bin/geth --datadir ./path/to/datadir --rpc
    ```

    You can then use ERC20 events filters to get the events that you want for each address.
-Note that you will have to repeat this process for each datadir to get the full event histor
+Note that you will have to repeat this process for each datadir to get the full event history